 Hampshire and the Isle of Wight: Hampshire and Isle of Wight ICS focuses its work on developing health and care that can be improved by developing ways local people know how to stay well whilst ensuring safe, high quality, consistent and affordable health and care for our population.

-Kent and Medway: The Kent and Medway STP has been set up by local health and care leaders, focusing on how best to encourage and support better health and well-being, and provide improved and sustainable health and care services, for the population of Kent and Medway.
+Kent and Medway: The Kent and Medway ICS has been set up by local health and care leaders, focusing on how best to encourage and support better health and well-being, and provide improved and sustainable health and care services, for the population of Kent and Medway.

 Surrey Heartlands Health and Care Partnership: Surrey Heartlands ICS is a partnership of health and care organisations working together – with staff, patients, their carers, families and members of the public – to transform local services and support people to live healthier lives.